mashadab/groundwater-flow/README.md

-# drop-dynamics, moving-camera video, template-matching, normalized cross-correlation
+# Groundwater flow dynamics, fixed-camera video
 A MATLAB code which reads numbers in a video, references, and calculates drop dynamics' characteristics

 Brief summary: The MATLAB code reads a number in a video frame using template matching (normalized cross-correlation algorithm).